Oliver-Balb/DisasterResponse/README.md

 * catagories.csv - labels in 38 categories related to messages.csv

 ### Program Files
-* process_data.py - Extraction, transformation, and load of CSV above files into SQLITE DB including data cleansing.
+* process_data.py - Extraction, transformation, and load of CSV above files into SQLITE DB (*.db) including data cleansing.
-* train_classifier.py - Definition and training of a supervised machine learning model based on labeled message data.
+* train_classifier.py - Definition and training of a supervised machine learning model based on labeled message data in SQLITE DB.
+Generates PICKLE (*.pkl) file containing the training model for use in web app.
-* run.py - Web application with user interface to classify new messages
+* run.py - Web application with user interface to classify new messages based on user entry and model stored in PICKLE file.

 ## Execution <a name="execution"></a>